 It's yet another one of the reasons Dean does what he does - every day, every sunset is different and he has pictures of them all.

 "When I first started I thought to myself "I wonder how I would feel about this after five years?"

 The answer is he still feels the same as when he started - he loves it.
 "Every time I go out I have got different people, I love to show them this area."

-Air New Zealand flies direct from Auckland to the Sunshine Coast several times a week from June to October.
-One-way fares start from $224.
+Getting there: Air New Zealand flies direct from Auckland to the Sunshine Coast several times a week from June to October.